Harrah's Las Vegas: Holiday Inn and Holiday Casino (1973–1992)

 During construction, the gaming portion was known as the River Queen Casino.
 It opened as the Holiday Casino on July 2, 1973.
 It included 320 slot machines and 20 table games, and catered to a middle-class clientele.
 The casino's primary investors included Shelby Williams and Norman Jenson.
 Williams served as the casino's president and board chairman.
 He and his wife Claudine Williams had previously owned the Silver Slipper casino in the 1960s.
 Shelby Williams died in 1977, at the age of 66, after a lengthy illness.
 Claudine Williams took over operations, a rarity in the Nevada gaming industry, which generally consisted of men.
-In 1979, Holiday Inn bought a 40 percent share of the casino's parent company, Riverboat, Inc. Claudine Williams retained the other 60 percent.
+In 1979, Holiday Inn bought a 40 percent share of the casino's parent company, Riverboat, Inc, and Claudine Williams retained the other 60 percent.

 In 1980, construction began on a 23-story tower addition with 494 rooms.
 It was finished in 1982, and the hotel became the world's largest Holiday Inn, with 991 rooms.
 The project also increased the size of the casino.
-Holiday Inn bought out Williams' remaining 60-percent interest in 1983.
+Holiday Inn bought out Williams's remaining 60-percent interest in 1983.
 She remained as chairwoman of the property for years after the sale.

-In 1986, a three-story casino addition began construction in front of the resort.
+In 1986, construction of a three-story casino addition began in front of the resort.
 During the groundbreaking ceremony, outdated gaming chips from the Holiday Casino – totaling $380,000 – were dumped into the addition's cement foundation by executives.
 A spokeswoman said the chips would add "color and history" to the new structure, which was built by Marnell Corrao Associates.
 Aside from adding casino space, the addition also included a new showroom.
-A renovation of the hotel rooms also took place.
+The hotel rooms also were renovated.